 This highlights the need to take care in preparing these written documents.
 If you fail to create the impression of a skilled professional, the hiring manager may lose interest in reading your resume and career history.
 This can mean that you won’t be called in for an interview.

-Here are some key guidelines to follow that can help you stand out from other candidates, and increase the likelihood of being invited to attend an interview.
+Here are some key guidelines from a Japanese recruitment agency to follow that can help you stand out from other candidates, and increase the likelihood of being invited to attend an interview.

 Prepare a separate cover letter for each application

 One of the golden rules of applying for a new job is to carefully tailor each cover letter to the individual roles you are applying for.

 No two positions are identical, and hiring managers have varying expectations in terms of the ideal candidate’s skills, experience and career background.
 It’s up to you to demonstrate that you meet the specific requirements.

 Using the same cover letter for different companies can damage your chances of progressing to an interview.
 A hiring manager can often pick a generic cover letter.
 More importantly, a standard cover letter won’t let you address the unique requirements of the individual role.